pdp10/AstroJournal/README.md

 and generates an integrated journal document in PDF format using Latex.
-Observation files can be edited using a common Spreadsheet software (e.g. Google Spreadsheet, LibreOffice Calc, Office Excel) or any common text editor (e.g. MS Wordpad, Emacs, Kate, or GEdit) and must be saved as tab-separated value (tsv) files.
+Observation files can be edited using a common Spreadsheet software (e.g. Google Spreadsheet, LibreOffice Calc, Office Excel) or any common text editor (e.g. MS Wordpad, Emacs, Kate, or GEdit) and must be saved either as .tsv or .csv.
 To be recognised, fields MUST be separated by a TAB delimiter.
-No quote or single quotes should be added for marking the fields.
+Fields can have single or double quotes.